 That's everything you could possibly want to know about us.
 Or is it?
 Stay tuned for more dog droppings including photo updates of our fur babies.
 My preferred mode is Facebook even though I was informed today by a 13-year-old that "Facebook is for old people".
 Hmmmph.
 Follow us below and star us as a favorite to see our latest Sheltie pics.

 If you dig my vibe here, you'll love my ebook, The Pet Owner's Guide to Shelties.

 It's lavishly illustrated (lavishly!) with photos from Sheltie Planet readers.
 Of course, Howard and Piper squeeze their faces in too from time to time.
-Besides being an excuse to ogle Shelties, it's also a detailed guide to Sheltie health, obedience, training, development and way more.
+Besides being an excuse to ogle Shelties, it has detailed advice on Sheltie grooming, puppy training, de-sexing, health, obedience, personality, breed evolution and more.

 Last of all, thanks for visiting behind the scenes at Sheltie Planet.
 Check out our online communities below and we hope to see you again soon.